-- (i) shall continue to have effect mutatis mutandis in any other proceedings before the Mechanism ("second proceedings") or another jurisdiction unless and until they are rescinded, varied, or augmented in accordance with the procedure set out in this Rule; but - (ii) shall not prevent the Prosecutor from discharging any disclosure obligation under the Rules in the second proceedings, provided that the Prosecutor notifies the Defence to whom the disclosure is being made of the nature of the protective measures ordered in the first proceedings. - (G) A Party to the second proceedings seeking to rescind, vary, or augment protective measures ordered in the first proceedings must apply: - (i) to any Chamber, however constituted, remaining seised of the first proceedings; or - (ii) if no Chamber remains seised of the first proceedings, to the Chamber seised of the second proceedings. - (H) A judge or bench in another jurisdiction, parties in another jurisdiction authorised by an appropriate judicial authority, or a victim or witness for whom protective measures have been ordered by the ICTY, the ICTR, or the Mechanism may seek to rescind, vary, or augment protective measures ordered in proceedings before the ICTY, the ICTR, or the Mechanism by applying to the President of the Mechanism, who shall refer the application to a Single Judge or to the Chamber remaining seised of the proceedings. - (I) The Chamber determining an application under paragraphs (G) and (H) above shall ensure through the Victims and Witnesses Section that the protected victim or witness has given consent to the rescission, variation, or augmentation of protective measures; however, on the basis of a compelling showing of exigent circumstances or where a miscarriage of justice would otherwise result, the Chamber may order proprio motu the rescission, variation, or augmentation of protective measures in the absence of such consent. - (J) A victim or witness may waive in whole or in part protective measures granted pursuant to this Rule after being advised by a Trial Chamber or the Victims and Witnesses Section of the consequences thereof.
-The waiver must be made before a Trial Chamber or in a written statement signed by the victim or witness and an officer of the Victims and Witnesses Section.
+- (G) A Party to the second proceedings seeking to rescind, vary, or augment protective measures ordered in the first proceedings must apply: - (i) to any Chamber, however constituted, remaining seised of the first proceedings; or - (ii) if no Chamber remains seised of the first proceedings, to the Chamber seised of the second proceedings. - (H) A judge or bench in another jurisdiction, parties in another jurisdiction authorised by an appropriate judicial authority, or a victim or witness for whom protective measures have been ordered by the ICTY, the ICTR, or the Mechanism may seek to rescind, vary, or augment protective measures ordered in proceedings before the ICTY, the ICTR, or the Mechanism by applying to the President of the Mechanism, who shall refer the application to a Single Judge or to the Chamber remaining seised of the proceedings. - (I) The Chamber determining an application under paragraphs (G) and (H) above shall enquire through the Witness Support and Protection Unit whether the protected victim or witness has any comments related to privacy and protection concerns, including whether the victim or witness consents to the rescission, variation, or augmentation of protective measures; however, on the basis of a compelling showing of exigent circumstances or where a miscarriage of justice would otherwise result, the Chamber may order the rescission, variation, or augmentation of protective measures in the absence of such consent.

+(J) A victim or witness may waive in whole or in part protective measures granted pursuant to this Rule after being advised by a Trial Chamber or the Witness Support and Protection Unit of the consequences thereof.
+The waiver must be made before a Trial Chamber or in a written statement signed by the victim or witness and an officer of the Witness Support and Protection Unit.